jaynetics/bookay/README.md

 - There is currently no free service that supports nested folders

-- Self - hosting your bookmarks offers the best privacy
+- Self-hosting your bookmarks offers the best privacy

 <br>
 <br>